Unicorn0-0Cakes/Portfolio/Machine_Learning/CubeAI/README.md

 🔬 Acknowledgment

 This project is inspired by the work of Code Bullet, who created the original RubiksCubeAI using the Processing (Java) framework.
 His project demonstrated a Rubik's Cube-solving AI that efficiently handled the cube's complexity using search algorithms and interactive visualization.
 His innovative approach, shared over seven years ago, sparked widespread interest in puzzle-solving AI and continues to influence developers today.
 We are deeply grateful for his contributions, which laid the foundation for further exploration.
-The original repository can be found here.
+The original repository can be found here: https://github.com/Code-Bullet/RubiksCubeAI

 ---
 # 🧩 CubeAI